 When it comes to studying abroad, many students prefer the USA as one of their dream destinations for higher education.
 Today, the USA is among the leading study destinations for international students with having more than 150 top notch Universities listed in the QS World University Rankings.
-As many as 1.2 million international students are studying in these preeminent US colleges out of which more than 75% of students are Asian.
+As many as 1.2 million international students are studying in these preeminent US colleges.
 Some of the most popular places to study in the US for international students are New York, California, and Texas.
 A large number of students enroll themselves for subjects like business, engineering, computer science, and mathematics, etc.

 The United States is home to over 7000 colleges and universities.
 A lot of people get confused between the terms “colleges” and “universities”.
 In the formal language, a “college” refers to a part of the university among other colleges, which are divided by the subject areas and education level, etc. Unlike in many other countries, students ‘go to college’ after completing their ‘high school’ studies in the United States, no matter if it is a college or the university.
 The US education system allows its students to enroll themselves for dual enrolment program by which they can take up classes in colleges while being in high school.